 In the newly released report on the risk of information security loss in Vietnam in 2023, Viettel Cyber Security's technical system recorded at least 9 ransomware attacks targeting large companies and organizations in Vietnam.
 These attacks encrypted hundreds of GB of data and extorted at least 3 million USD, causing disruption and heavy damage to the targeted companies and organizations.

-Viettel Cyber Security experts also stated that increasing ransomware attacks on businesses and organizations is one of the four technology and information security trends in 2024 in Vietnam.
-Businesses around the world and in Vietnam can become victims of ransomware.
+Viettel Cyber Security experts also commented that increasing ransomware attacks on businesses and organizations is one of the four technology and information security trends in 2024 in Vietnam.
+Businesses around the world and in Vietnam can all become victims of ransomware.
 The top weaknesses leading to ransomware attacks on organizations often focus on people, software vulnerabilities and digital assets on the Internet such as websites and applications.

 Actions taken by businesses to protect their organizations against ransomware attacks include: Focusing on employee training, increasing awareness of attacks in the form of emails with fake links, while increasing the identification of phishing forms and initial handling of suspicious files; Using data recovery and backup solutions, ensuring data integrity when attacked by encryption.